Configuration, Customization, and Standardization in a SaaS World

 What features to include in the Saas Platform

-That is a challenge that I think a lot of software companies building standardized SaaS platforms face.
+Feature prioritization and selection is a challenge that I think a lot of software companies building standardized SaaS platforms face.
 What are you giving up?
-I think when you look at it from a long-term perspective, you start to look at it in terms of what are you gaining and so when we think of customers requesting feature functionality capabilities that we know down the road they will be much better off not having, they will become much more efficient organization and have the same if not more transparency, we have to forego services revenues for implementation and really lead them down the right path.
+I think when you look at it from a long-term perspective, you start to look at it in terms of what are you gaining.
+When customers request feature functionality capabilities that we already know may not be useful to them, we step-up and provide the much-needed leadership and guidance to steer them down the right path.

 What Inpensa does